-In this article we will learn what the NTP is, how to sync your server time and date using systemd-timesyncd network time service, and how to set the timezone in Linux.
+Readers of this article will learn what the NTP is, how to sync your server time and date using systemd-timesyncd network time service, and how to set the timezone in Linux.

 You can easily keep your system’s date and time accurate by using NTP (Network Time Protocol).
-It lets you to synchronize computer clocks through network connections and keep them accurate.
-Basically a client requests the current time from a remote server, and uses it to set its own clock.
+It lets you synchronize computer clocks through network connections and keep them accurate.
+A client requests the current time from a remote server and uses it to set its clock.

 If you see

-NTP service: active in the output, then your computer clock is automatically periodically adjusted through NTP.
+NTP service: active in the output, your computer clock is automatically adjusted through NTP.

 If you see

 NTP service: inactive, run the following command to enable NTP time synchronization.